Sat - Thu8AM-7PM (Fri Holiday)

 What is a Partnership Company in Kuwait?

-A partnership company in Kuwait is a type of business structure that is formed by two or more individuals or entities who share the ownership, management, and profits of the company.
+partnership company in Kuwait is a type of business structure that is formed by two or more individuals or entities who share the ownership, management, and profits of the company.
 In Kuwait, a partnership company can take one of two forms: a (1) general partnership or (2) limited partnership.

 In a general partnership, all partners are equally responsible for the company’s debts and obligations, and they share the profits and losses of the business in proportion to their ownership interest.
 Each partner is also authorized to act on behalf of the company and bind the other partners to any contracts or agreements.